 Two Phase Treatment

-What is the long-term benefit of two-phase orthodontic treatment?
+What is the advantage of two-phase orthodontic treatment?

-Two-phase orthodontic treatment involves combining tooth straightening and physical, facial changes.
-This is performed to pump up the chance towards accomplishing ideal healthy, functional, and aesthetic dental results that will last longer.
+Two-phase orthodontic treatment is a specialized process combining tooth straightening and physical, facial changes.
+The purpose of two-phase treatment is to maximize the opportunity to accomplish the ideal healthy, functional, and aesthetic result that will remain stable throughout your life.

 Phase One